dazld/cljs-protocol-inference-warning/README.md

 ## notes

-Something is stateful about these messages, on the first invocation of the command above, warnings are printed.
-On subsequent invocations, they are not.

-Perform `rm -rf out` between invocations of the above command to consistently see warnings printed.
+Perform `rm -rf out` between invocations of the above command to consistently see warnings printed, if not changing any code.